Most people with jobs have a pretty stable income.

 My big burning question is what do you do if you don’t get a regular paycheck, but want to start saving and investing.
-I am a freelance contractor, and I have good months and bad months.
+I am a freelance contractor and I have good months and bad months.
 It’s hard for me to know how much money I’m going to make, which makes it hard to budget.
 Do you have any strategies for me?

 Have A Cash Buffer On Top Of An Emergency Fund

-Keep in mind, this is above and beyond whatever emergency fund you’ve decided on which can range anywhere from 3 to 12 months of expenses which I keep in a high yield online savings account.
+Keep in mind, this is above and beyond whatever emergency fund you’ve decided on.
+Typically, your emergency fund should range anywhere from 3 to 12 months of expenses.
+I keep mine in a high yield online savings account.

 This way, you’ll never have a surprise when your income comes in less than you’ve budgeted to spend.
 After all, spending more than you earn can lead to nasty credit card debt.

 To budget for the future, simply sit down at the end of the month and figure out how much income you’ve made this month.
 Then make next month’s budget based off of this month’s income.

-This budgeting trick will give you the certainty to be able to budget the exact amount of money you’ll have available for spending, saving and investing!
+This budgeting trick will give you the certainty to be able to budget the exact amount of money you’ll have available for spending, saving and investing.

 Track Your Spending And Base Your Budget On Your Results

 You could take a guess, but then you may be left with an overdrawn checking account in a bad month.
 Overdraft fees are no fun and a huge waste of money, so don’t let this happen to you.

-Once you begin tracking your spending and income you can identify patterns and learn how much you earn and spend in an average month.
+Once you begin tracking your spending and income, you can identify patterns and learn how much you earn and spend in an average month.

 Empowered with the knowledge of what an average month looks like, you can figure out how much money you should be earning each month to cover your monthly spending.

 What Happens If I Have An Awful Or Amazing Month?

-It’s common knowledge that you can have both amazing and awful months when you work on commission or have another source of irregular income.
+It’s not uncommon to have both amazing and awful months when you work on commission or have another source of irregular income.
 But what should you do when that happens?

 If you notice your cash balance keeps growing from having more awesome months than bad months, then you can adjust your budget to allow yourself to spend, save or invest more money each month.

 How To Remember To Save And Invest

 I normally suggest that people automate their savings and investing.
 This allows you to pay yourself first without having to think about it and increasing your success rate.